Our Fees at Nurses Defence Service

 We will generally ask our clients to pay disbursements such as court fees and expert fees direct to that person or organisation.
 On occasions we might agree with a client to use an escrow account.
 Our clients will be reponsible for meeting the costs of any use of escrow accounts, which generally charge 1% to 3% of the monies transacted.
 These are ballpark figures as there may be additional fees or higher or lower percentages depending on the amount of money being transferred over a given period of time.

-Our barristers are registered with the data protection commissioner and operate within data protection protocols.
+Our barristers are registered with the data protection commissioner and operate within data protection protocols (such as GDPR).
 See our data compliance page for more information.

 The regulators of legal professionals have put together a website about the regulation of lawyers, and costs, which may be of use to you: Legal Choices